phpgears/event-async/README.md

 }
 ```

-You can use [event-async-queue-interop](https://github.com/phpgears/event-async-queue-interop) that uses [Queue-interop](https://github.com/queue-interop/queue-interop) for enqueuing messages
+You can use [event-async-queue-interop](https://github.com/phpgears/event-async-queue-interop) that uses [queue-interop](https://github.com/queue-interop/queue-interop) for enqueuing messages

 ### Serializer

 Abstract event queue uses serializers to do event serialization so it can be sent to the message queue as a string message

-Two serializers are provided out of the box

-* `Gears\Event\Async\Serializer\JsonEventSerializer` which is great in general or if you plan to use other languages aside PHP to handle async events
-* `Gears\Event\Async\Serializer\NativeEventSerializer` only advised if you're only going to use PHP to dequeue events
+`Gears\Event\Async\Serializer\JsonEventSerializer` is directly provided as a general serializer allowing maximum compatibility in case of events being handled by other systems

-It's easy to create your own serializer if this two does not fit your needs, for example by using [JMS serializer](https://github.com/schmittjoh/serializer), simply by implementing `Gears\Event\Async\Serializer\EventSerializer` interface
+You can create your own serializer if the one provided does not fit your needs, for example by using _JMS serializer_, by implementing `Gears\Event\Async\Serializer\EventSerializer` interface

-_This are helping classes that your custom implementation of `EventQueue` might not need_

 ### Distributed systems